OwenRTaylor/README-generator/Develop/README.md

 ## Usage
+Nothing
 ## License
-There is currently no license attched to this project
+This project uses the GPL license:  https://www.gnu.org/licenses/gpl-3.0
 ## Contributing
+Nothing
 ## Tests
  To run tests run the command: npm test
 ## Questions
- You can find my at https://github.com/username
+ You can find my at https://github.com/Ortaylo

- And email me at https://your email
+ And email me at https://owentaylor60@yahoo.com